C2dricLeroy/Javascript-algorithm/README.md

 - 60 : validate code with simple regex
 - 61 : Tip Calculator
 - 62 : Are arrow functions odd?
+- 63 : Who is going to pay for the wall?